 The Division President may appoint additional Trustees (for 1 year), Treasurer, Secretary, Senior Advisor and Committee Chairs as deemed necessary with the approval of the Executive Council.
 Specific duties of the Division officers will be assigned by the Division President during the post-conference Executive Council’s meeting and may be changed by the Division President as required to achieve Division needs/objectives.

-PROCEDURES FOR CHAPTERS: Election/Appointment Procedures: Chapter elections will take place in October or November each year, and the new council will take over upon election.
+PROCEDURES FOR CHAPTER EXECUTIVE COUNCILS: Election/Appointment Procedures: Chapter elections will take place in October or November each year, and the new council will take over upon election.
+The President and even numbered Trustees will be elected for upcoming even numbered years for a 2-year term.
+The Vice President and odd numbered Trustees will be elected for upcoming odd numbered years for a 2-year term.

+The Chapter President may appoint additional Trustees (for 1 year), Treasurer, Secretary, Senior Advisor and Committee Chairs as deemed necessary with the approval of the Executive Council.
+Specific duties of the Chapter officers will be assigned by the Chapter President and may be changed by the Chapter President as required to achieve Chapter needs/objectives.

-Authority: The above Standing Rule was reviewed, revised, and approved by the Division 6 Executive Council and membership at the Division 6 Professional Development Summit 3-5 April 2022, Las Vegas, NV.
+Authority: The above Standing Rule was reviewed, revised, and approved by the Division 6 Executive Council and membership at the Division 6 Professional Development Summit 26-28 March 2023, Las Vegas, NV.

 ///Signed///